nutanix/kubectl-karbon/README.md

 ## Password

+By default this tools never stored the password.
+You can use the `KARBON_PASSWORD` env variable.
+You can also use the `--keyring` option to save and retrieve your password from the system keyring.
+It supports OS X, Linux/BSD (dbus) and Windows.
-This tools never stored the password.
-You can use the `KARBON_PASSWORD` env variable otherwise it should be provided in an interactive way.
+In all other cases password should be provided in an interactive way.

 ## SSH option